THE DOVER WAR MEMORIAL PROJECT

 notice from his parents, Mr and Mrs FW King of York Street, in mourning, courtesy Dover Express notice from his brothers and sisters, in mourning, courtesy Dover Express

-This may be the W. King who is named on the SECR memorial.
+One of them may be the W. King who is named on the SECR memorial.
 His occupation was a Labourer or Striker (information kindly supplied by Gina Baines)

 Kingsford, A. C.